Cloufield/gwaslab/docs/UpdateLogs.md

 - added highlight and pinpoint for plot_trumpet()
 - fixed typo (credit to @sup3rgiu Mr. Andrea)
 - changed `**args` to `**kwargs` (credit to @sup3rgiu Mr. Andrea)
-- implemented munge-like filters `munge=True`  for ldsc in gwaslab
+- implemented munge-like filters `munge=True` for ldsc in GWASLab

 ## 3.4.41 20240219
 - fixed error in region_ref_second